vaugenwake/vuex-store-cli/README.md

 ![Publishing](https://github.com/vaugenwake/vuex-store-cli/workflows/Node.js%20Package/badge.svg)

 # vuex-store-cli

-CLI Utility to make generating Vuex store components quicker and easier.
+## No More right-click > new file!

+The Vuex CLI Utility makes it quick to generate a new store scaffold or generate new elemenets for your existing store.

 ### Install
 `npm install -g vx-store-generator`